enterstudio/grav-demo-site/user/pages/01.home/default.md

 **Working with Files**
 1. Navigate to your pages folder: `user/pages/` and create a new folder.
 In this example, we will use [explicit default ordering](http://learn.getgrav.org/content/content-pages) and call the folder `02.mypage`.
-2. Launch your text editor and paste in the following sample code:
+2. Launch your text editor and paste in the following:

         ---
         title: My New Page